Police launch investigation after woman assaulted and robbed in Aberdeen shop - Evening Express

 “We are looking to trace a man who is described as wearing a grey tracksuit top, grey tracksuit trousers with a black stripe down the outside of the thigh, black beanie hat with small white logo on the front, white face mask and black gloves.

-“Anyone with information that can assist our enquiry should call Police Scotland on 101, quoting 387 of 2 July.
+“Anyone with information that can assist our inquiry should call Police Scotland on 101, quoting 387 of 2 July.
 Alternative you can call Crimestoppers anonymously on 0800 555 111.”

 Help support quality local journalism … become a digital subscriber to the Evening Express